kasslent/clc-digital-skills/_lessons/module-3.1.md

-See the docmented clearfix hack changes here:
+See the documented clearfix hack changes here:
 [CSS Tricks: Force Element To Self-Clear its Children](http://css-tricks.com/snippets/css/clear-fix/)

 Reminder, if you use this method, you do not need to use the `overflow` property.